home | consultancy | workshops | articles | resources | products | forum | links | contact

 Like Yin and Yang, they have a cyclical harmony and balance, which permeates through and forms all things.
 Understanding the interaction and relationship between the elements forms the fundamentals of many Feng Shui practices and formulas.

 Each of the elements relates to and is at their most potent at certain times of the day and year.
 They have associations with different colours and shapes.
-Their essence can be found in every physical object and also through the symbolism of artwork and photography.
+Their characteristics can be found in every physical object, our speech, cooking styles and forms the basis of Traditional Chinese Medicine practices like acupuncture.

 WOOD is spring time and the upward movement of sunrise: greens, vertical stripes, tall plants and wooden objects.
 Wood supports Fire as fuel yet breaks up the Earth.